How to Lay Ceramic Floor Tiles Over Floorboards

 Do note that adding a plywood backing board on your floorboard will raise the height of your floors significantly.
 That’s why thin backer boards are a more popular choice for preparing floorboard surfaces.

-To cover your floorboard, start by measuring your plywood or backer board and cut it into shape using a jigsaw cutting tool.
-Drill small holes into your backer board or plywood and use a silicon gun with instant grab adhesive to attach it to your floorboards.
+To cover your floorboard, start by measuring your plywood or backer board and cutting it into shape using a jigsaw cutting tool.
+Drill small holes into your backer board or plywood and use a silicone gun with instant grab adhesive to attach it to your floorboards.
 Make sure to start from one corner of your room and work your way out.

 Step 3: Prime the surface

 After you’re done preparing your floorboard surface, you will need to prime the surface for laying tiles.
 If you’re working with plywood, you can use an SBR primer or an acrylic primer on the surface.
 Alternatively, if you’re working with a backer-board, stick to using an SBR primer.
-Make sure not to use special PVA primers on either type of backing board as they will damage the surface.
-You will find the primer for your needs in our store.
+Make sure not to use special PVA primers on either type of backing board, as they will damage the surface.
+You will find the primer for your needs in our collection of tile adhesives.

 Priming your backing board will create a grippy surface that is perfect for laying tiles on.
 When you’re done priming, you can simply use tile adhesive to lay ceramic tiles on your wooden floor surface.